CExA-project/brak/README.md

 This approach is very inefficient in terms of performance at compile time and at runtime, due to the extra overhead.
 For a view of rank 8, the build is 22 % slower than using the parenthesis operator directly, and the execution is 180 times slower.

-### Compute wrapper approach
+### Array wrapper approach

-With this different approach, the class `brak::BracketsWrapperCompute` wraps a view, and each call to the brackets operator gives a sub-wrapper that also stores the list of the requested indices.
+With this different approach, the class `brak::BracketsWrapperCompute` wraps a view, and each call to the brackets operator gives a sub-wrapper that also stores an array of the requested indices.

 This approach is a bit less inefficient than the subview approach.
 For a view of rank 8, the build is 3 % slower than using the parenthesis operator directly, and the execution is 120 times slower.